 Limiting clearing and grubbing to only those areas necessary for construction.

-If survey results indicate kestrels are utilizing the project area, FDOT proposes installing kestrel nesting boxes adjacent to the Parkway to provide supplemental habitat for this species.
+If survey results indicate kestrels are utilizing the project area, FDOT proposes installing kestrel nesting boxes adjacent to the Parkway to provide supplemental nesting habitat for this species.

 Mitigation Measures